diegoluna1980/GNSS_cal_tools/README.md

 - GNSS_cal_tools has been tested only on 30 seconds of observation interval.

-- Only tested with GPS data
+- Tested with GPS and Galileo data

 - Does not support LZ files (cases with different references)